DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 Each DIRAC release go through a long and detailed certification process.
 A certification process is a series of steps that include unit, integration, validation and system tests.
-We use detailed trello boards and slack channel.
+We use detailed boards and mattermost channel.
 Please DO ASK to be included in such process.

-The template for DIRAC certification process can be found at the trello `board <https://trello.com/b/cp8ULOhQ/dirac-certification-template>`_ and the slack channel is `here <https://lhcbdirac.slack.com/messages/C3AGWCA8J/>`__